-1.2 In this Plan

-(a) Affiliate means a company that is a parent or subsidiary of the Company, or that is controlled by the same entity as the Company;

-(b) Associate has the meaning set out in the Securities Act;

-(c) Black-out Period means an interval of time during which the Company has determined that one or more Participants may not trade any securities of the Company because they may be in possession of undisclosed material information pertaining to the Company, or when in anticipation of the release of quarterly or annual financials, to avoid potential conflicts associated with a company's insider-trading policy or applicable securities legislation, (which, for greater certainty, does not include the period during which a cease trade order is in effect to which the Company or in respect of an Insider, that Insider, is subject);

-(d) Board means the board of directors of the Company or any committee thereof duly empowered or authorized to grant Options under this Plan;

-(e) Change of Control includes situations where after giving effect to the contemplated transaction and as a result of such transaction:
+- 1.2 In this Plan - (a) Affiliate means a company that is a parent or subsidiary of the Company, or that is controlled by the same entity as the Company; - (b) Associate has the meaning set out in the Securities Act; - (c) Black-out Period means an interval of time during which the Company has determined that one or more Participants may not trade any securities of the Company because they may be in possession of undisclosed material information pertaining to the Company, or when in anticipation of the release of quarterly or annual financials, to avoid potential conflicts associated with a company's insider-trading policy or applicable securities legislation, (which, for greater certainty, does not include the period during which a cease trade order is in effect to which the Company or in respect of an Insider, that Insider, is subject); - (d) Board means the board of directors of the Company or any committee thereof duly empowered or authorized to grant Options under this Plan; - (e) Change of Control includes situations where after giving effect to the contemplated transaction and as a result of such transaction: - (i) any one Person holds a sufficient number of voting shares of the Company or resulting company to affect materially the control of the Company or resulting company, or, - (ii) any combination of Persons, acting in concert by virtue of an agreement, arrangement, commitment or understanding, holds in total a sufficient number of voting shares of the Company or its successor to affect materially the control of the Company or its successor.

-(i) any one Person holds a sufficient number of voting shares of the Company or resulting company to affect materially the control of the Company or resulting company, or, where such Person or combination of Persons did not previously hold a sufficient number of voting shares to affect materially control of the Company or its successor.
+where such Person or combination of Persons did not previously hold a sufficient number of voting shares to affect materially control of the Company or its successor.
 In the absence of evidence to the contrary, any Person or combination of Persons acting in concert by virtue of an agreement, arrangement, commitment or understanding, holding more than 50% of the voting shares of the Company or resulting company is deemed to materially affect control of the Company or resulting company;